Honors Program Eligibility

 The Honors Program at the University of Mount Union includes two separate tracks: University Honors and Honors in the major.

-The University Honors Program accepts 40-48 incoming eligible first year students each fall.
-Eligibility is limited to students with the following:
+The University Honors Program accepts 40-48 incoming eligible first-year students each fall.
+Minimum standards for the program are as follows, however all applications are reviewed:

 - ACT score of at least 27 or SAT-1 score of at least 1210 (CR+M)